When can I get 5G in Australia?

-Telstra's also aggressively pursuing the mobile 5G market.
+Telstra is also aggressively pursuing the mobile 5G market.
 Right now, there's precisely zero 5G phones available for you to buy, but Telstra has stated that it intends to deliver 5G smartphones locally before "any other Australian mobile operator".

 That makes the time frame for Telstra to launch its 5G network to consumers a very interesting prospect.
-Mid-year is about when Optus should deliver Nokia-built fixed 5G modems to select consumers, but it could also be when Telstra launches its first 5G mobile handsets as well.
+Mid-year is about when Optus should deliver Nokia-built fixed 5G modems to select consumers, but it should also be when Telstra launches its first 5G mobile handsets as well.
 The race is well and truly on.

 Vodafone/TPG: Spectrum acquired but few announced network plans

-Vodafone's certainly been working on 5G for years now, with plenty of impressive lab test figures, but of late, it's been considerably less public about its precise 5G plans.
+Vodafone has certainly been working on 5G for years now, with plenty of impressive lab test figures, but of late, it's been considerably less public about its precise 5G plans.

-Part of the ACCC's concern around the merger related to TPG's own mobile network rollout, but TPG has now cancelled that, citing the ban on use of Huawei equipment in Australian 5G networks as a factor.
+Part of the ACCC's concern is around the merger related to TPG's own mobile network rollout, but TPG has now cancelled that, citing the ban on use of Huawei equipment in Australian 5G networks as a factor.

 Vodafone and TPG spent up big as a joint venture in the 3.6Ghz 5G spectrum auction, and those are holdings that they will share even if the ACCC puts the kibosh on the merger as a whole.